marslinoED/fullstack-projects/React_Projects/freshcart/README.md

   <img src="../../try-it-out.svg" alt="Try it live">
 </a>

-A modern e-commerce web application built with React for fresh groceries and everyday essentials.
+A modern e-commerce web application built with React for everyday essentials.

 ## Features